idaholab/moose/framework/doc/content/syntax/Kernels/index.md

 As mentioned, the `computeQpResidual` method must be overridden for both flavors of kernels non-AD and AD.
-The `computeQpResidual` method for the non-AD version, [`Diffusion`](/Diffusion.md), is provided in [#non-ad-residual].
+The `computeQpResidual` method for the non-AD version, [`Diffusion`](/Diffusion.md), is provided in [non-ad-residual].

 !listing framework/src/kernels/Diffusion.C id=non-ad-residual
          re=Real\nDiffusion::computeQpResidual.*?}
-         caption=The C++ weak-form residual statement of [#weak-form] as implemented in the Diffusion kernel.
+         caption=The C++ weak-form residual statement of [weak-form] as implemented in the Diffusion kernel.

-This object also overrides the `computeQpJacobian` method to define Jacobian term of [#jacobian] as shown in [#non-ad-jacobian].
+This object also overrides the `computeQpJacobian` method to define Jacobian term of [jacobian] as shown in [non-ad-jacobian].

-!listing framework/src/kernels/Diffusion.C id=non-ad-residual
+!listing framework/src/kernels/Diffusion.C id=non-ad-jacobian
          re=Real\nDiffusion::computeQpJacobian.*?}
-         caption=The C++ weak-form Jacobian statement of [#jacobian] as implemented in the Diffusion kernel.
+         caption=The C++ weak-form Jacobian statement of [jacobian] as implemented in the Diffusion kernel.

 The AD version of this object, [`ADDiffusion`](/ADDiffusion.md), relies on an optimized kernel object